sxlxc/Hakyllsite/posts/basepacking.md

 Integer programs are hard and these IPs have exponential number of variables.
 We consider the linear relaxations.

-> For any LP with bounded solutions, there must exist an optimal solution with support at most
-> For similar problem on integer programming,
-> one might think that there is also a small support based on the knowledge that the optimal
-> solution for the integer program is simply a integer point inside the feasible region.
-> However, the size of support for integer programs is not that small.
-Currently the best known
-> upperbound is roughly $m\cdot \polylog(\|{A}\|_1)$, see [this paper](https://drops.dagstuhl.de/storage/00lipics/lipics-vol283-isaac2023/LIPIcs.ISAAC.2023.13/LIPIcs.ISAAC.2023.13.pdf).

 Actually these two problems are not hard on general matroids.
 Both of them can be solved in polynomial number of independence oracle calls.